While the Gospel Of Jesus Christ can survive without the US Constitution,

 Have read the New Testament through more times than that.

-Have copied the New Testament word-for-word on my computer.
+Have typed-out the New Testament word-for-word on my computer.
 Typed it out, not cut-and-paste.

-Nor should anyone imagine me as more than I am; a layman and repentant sinner, saved only by God’s grace,
+Nor should anyone imagine me as more than I am; a layman and disciple, dedicated to following Christ, saved only by God’s grace,

 relying on the New Testament as my tangible source of God’s will.